Turki Al-Faisal: Personal life

 Prince Turki is married to Nouf bint Fahd bin Khalid Al Saud, with whom he has six children: Faisal, Mashael, Noura, Abdulaziz, Saud, and Mudhi.
 His son Prince Abdulaziz won the second round of the Porsche Middle East Cup.
 His daughter Princess Noura is assistant to vice chairman of the board of trustees and general supervisor of Effat University and Dar Al Hanan School.
 At a University of South Florida event, he mentioned he has grandchildren and they sometimes ask him questions about Islam.

 In person, Prince Turki has been described as the antithesis of Bandar bin Sultan.
 Prince Turki has been described as cool-headed, soft-spoken, and avuncular.
-He is one of the most educated Saudi princes.
+He is often portrayed as one of the most educated Saudi princes.

 Health

-Prince Turki has problems resulting from the carbon-monoxide poisoning suffered when staying in a camper van on a desert trip in the mid-1980s.
+Prince Turki has problems resulting from the carbon-monoxide poisoning he suffered when he stayed in a camper van on a desert trip in the mid-1980s.

 Awards

 Prince Turki is the recipient of the Crans Montana Forum medal.
 He also received an honorary doctorate in law from the University of Ulster in Northern Ireland in 2010 and an honorary doctorate in Middle Eastern studies from Shanghai International Studies University (SISU) in China in 2015.
+He also received one of Afghanistan's highest honor, the Ghazi Mir Bacha Khan Medal.

+Publications

+Prince Turki has published articles in various media outlets, including the one entitled How to End Syria's Horror dated 2013.
+He is the author of a book entitled The Afghanistan File dated 2021.